jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (1A) No review proceedings under section 194 may be initiated in relation to any matter before the Authority unless— (a) the Authority has issued final determinations on all matters relating to the subject of the review application between the parties to the matter; and
-  (b) (if applicable) the party initiating the review proceedings has challenged the determination under section 179; and (c) the Court has made a decision on the challenge under section 183.
+  (b) (if applicable) the party initiating the review proceedings has challenged the determination under section 179; and (c) the court has made a decision on the challenge under section 183.
 (2) For the purposes of subsection (1), the Authority suffers from lack of jurisdiction only where,— (a) in the narrow and original sense of the term jurisdiction, it has no entitlement to enter upon the inquiry in question; or
   (b) the determination or order is outside the classes of determinations or orders which the Authority is authorised to make; or
   (c) the Authority acts in bad faith.

 ### 185 Staff of Authority
-(1) The chief executive may from time to time designate such number of employees of the Department to act as officers of the Authority as may be required.
+(1) The chief executive may from time to time designate such number of employees of the department to act as officers of the Authority as may be required.
 (2) The officers designated under subsection (1) must act under the general direction of the chief executive.
-(3) The Department is to provide such other employees as may be required to provide the Authority with such services and resources as may be necessary to enable it to effectively perform its functions and exercise its jurisdiction.
+(3) The department is to provide such other employees as may be required to provide the Authority with such services and resources as may be necessary to enable it to effectively perform its functions and exercise its jurisdiction.
-(4) Subject to section 153(6), any employee designated under subsection (1) or provided to the Authority under subsection (3) may also hold any other office or position in the Department.
+(4) Subject to section 153(6), any employee designated under subsection (1) or provided to the Authority under subsection (3) may also hold any other office or position in the department.

 **Employment Court**

 ### 186 Employment Court
 (1) This section establishes a court of record, called the Employment Court, which, in addition to the jurisdiction and powers specially conferred on it by this Act or any other Act, has all the powers inherent in a court of record.
-(2) The Court established by subsection (1) is declared to be the same Court as the Employment Court established by section 103 of the Employment Contracts Act 1991.
+(2) The court established by subsection (1) is declared to be the same court as the Employment Court established by section 103 of the Employment Contracts Act 1991.

-### 187 Jurisdiction of Court
+### 187 Jurisdiction of court
-(1) The Court has exclusive jurisdiction—
+(1) The court has exclusive jurisdiction—
   (a) to hear and determine elections under section 179 for a hearing of a matter previously determined by the Authority, whether under this Act or any other Act conferring jurisdiction on the Authority:
-  (b) to hear and determine actions for the recovery of penalties under this Act for a breach of any provision of this Act (being a provision that provides for the penalty to be recovered in the Court):
+  (b) to hear and determine actions for the recovery of penalties under this Act for a breach of any provision of this Act (being a provision that provides for the penalty to be recovered in the court):
   (c) to hear and determine questions of law referred to it by the Authority under section 177:
-  (d) to hear and determine applications for leave to have matters before the Authority removed into the Court under section 178(3):
+  (d) to hear and determine applications for leave to have matters before the Authority removed into the court under section 178(3):
-  (e) to hear and determine matters removed into the Court under section 178:
+  (e) to hear and determine matters removed into the court under section 178:
   (f) to hear and determine, under section 6(5), any question whether any person is to be declared to be—
     (i) an employee within the meaning of this Act; or (ii) a worker or employee within the meaning of any of the Acts referred to in section 223(1):